-Ribs very difficult to feel and cannot be seen through thick fat cover specially formulated calorie controlled diet (often down to around 2/3 their previous calorie intake) and more exercise.
+Outline of ribs can be Outline of ribs can be easily felt through a easily felt through a slight fat cover slight fat cover OVER WEIGHT Ribs difficult to feel Ribs difficult to see or through a moderate feel.
+Visible sagging fat cover abdominal fat pad.
+OBESE Ribs very difficult to Ribs very difficult to feel. feel and cannot be seen Prominent abdominal through thick fat cover fat nad specially formulated calorie controlled diet (often down to around $^2/3$ their previous calorie intake) and more exercise.
 All pets need regular exercise, and increased walks, more frequent play, or increased access to outdoors are all of help.